-The UK’s buy-to-let (BTL) industry is an important driver of investment into bricks and mortar.
-The sector of the property market has been contently booming as the demand for tenants continues to rise, catching the eye of many property investors.
-There are currently around 2.7 million people who are UK BTL landlords and with demand for rental properties rising, there will likely be more people considering this option moving forward.
+The UK’s buy-to-let (BTL) market is an important driver of investment into bricks and mortar.
+This sector of the property market has been continuously booming as the demand for tenants continues to rise, bringing more traction to investors looking for a medium to long term investment.
+The number of landlords in the UK now sits above 2.65 million people and with demand for rental properties continuing to rise, the sector is an attractive option.

 1) Regular Income

 Landlords typically receive rental payments monthly.
 This allows them to pay any existing debt on the residential property, such as contributing towards a mortgage.

 The rental payments could also help fund any renovation or refurbishment the property needs – to repair damage such as wear-and-tear.
 On top of this, landlords also generally factor in a profit, to make the endeavour worthwhile.